codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 ## Restoring Code Dx

+Velero will skip restoring resources that already exist, so delete those you want to restore from a backup.
+You can delete the Code Dx namespace(s) to remove all namespaced resources, and you can delete cluster scoped Code Dx resources to remove Code Dx entirely.
+Since Code Dx depends on multiple PersistentVolume (PV) resources, you will typically want to delete Code Dx PVs when restoring Code Dx to a previous known good state.

 Below are the steps for a full restore of a Code Dx instance from a backup.
 When using Velero's Restic integration, you can skip Step 2 and Step 4.

 >Note: When using Velero with Storage Provider Plugins, wait for the volume snapshot process to finish before restoring a backup.